Fresh lemongrass tea is easy to make and oh-so-addictive!

+Many people want to know how to use lemongrass.
 I like to buy big bunches of lemongrass at my local Asian supermarket and keep it in the freezer.
-I use the tender root pieces for curries, and save the tough end stalks for making this tea!
+I use the tender root pieces for curries, and save the tough end stalks for making this lemongrass tea recipe!

 Here’s Your Recipe!